What to Expect During Your Puppy’s First Vet Visit

+Remember that waiting too long puts your puppy at risk of serious diseases.
+You also won’t be able to fully socialize your puppy until they’re vaccinated.
 The sooner you bring your puppy to the vet, the faster you ensure your puppy is healthy and ready to explore the world.

-Don’t be shy when it comes to your puppy’s vet visit!
+Don’t be shy when it comes to your puppy’s first vet visit!
 Most veterinarians are resourceful and friendly.
 They want to help your puppy stay healthy, and educate you on how to keep them that way!

 • Weighing your puppy